-- A. The term of this Agreement shall be from January 1, 2022 through December 31, 2022 inclusive.
-The County may, but is not obligated to, extend awarded contract(s) for one additional one-year period contingent on the availability of funds and Contractor performance. - B. This Agreement may be terminated immediately by the Director at any time if: - 1.
+- A. The term of this Agreement shall be from January 1, 2022 through December 31, 2026 inclusive. - B. This Agreement may be terminated immediately by the Director at any time if: - 1.
 The appropriate office of the State of California indicates that this Agreement is not subject to reimbursement under law; or - 2.
 There are insufficient funds available to the County; or - 3.
-There is evidence of fraud or misuse of funds by Contractor; or - 4.
-There is an immediate threat to the health and safety of Medi-Cal beneficiaries; or - 5.
+There is evidence of fraud or misuse of funds by Contractor; or - There is an immediate threat to the health and safety of Medi-Cal beneficiaries; or - 5.
 Contractor is found not to be in compliance with any or all of the terms of the herein incorporated Articles of this Agreement or any other material terms of the Contract, including the corrective action plan. - 6.
 During the course of the administration of this Agreement, the County determines that the Contractor has made a material misstatement or misrepresentation or that materially inaccurate information has been provided to the County, this Contract may be immediately terminated.
 If this Contract is terminated according to this provision, the County is entitled to pursue any available legal remedies. - C. Either the Contractor or Director may terminate this Agreement at any time for any reason or no reason by serving thirty (30) days written notice upon the other party. - D. This Agreement may be terminated at any time by the mutual written concurrence of both the Contractor and the Director. - E. Contractor must immediately notify DBH when a facility operated by Contractor as part of this Agreement is sold or leased to another party.
 In the event a facility operated by Contractor as part of this Agreement is sold or leased to another party, the Director has the option to terminate this Agreement immediately.